 Step eight

-Lay each piece of chicken in the baking dish.
+Place each chicken piece in the casserole dish.
 Some of the pieces will overlap.

 Step nine